 The other drawback is that you usually don't own the business plan itself: you just get the output, while the actual document is saved in the consultant's business plan software - which makes it difficult to maintain the document up to date without hiring the consultant on a retainer.

-For these reasons, outsourcing the waste management services business plan to a business plan writer should be considered carefully, weighing both the advantages and disadvantages of hiring outside help.
+For these reasons, outsourcing the waste management company business plan to a business plan writer should be considered carefully, weighing both the advantages and disadvantages of hiring outside help.

 Ultimately, it may be the right decision for some businesses, while others may find it beneficial to write their business plan using online software.

-Why not create your waste management services's business plan using Word or Excel?
+Why not create your waste management company's business plan using Word or Excel?

-Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a waste management services business plan is not advisable.
+Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a waste management company business plan is not advisable.
 Allow me to explain the reasons.

 Firstly, creating an accurate and error-free financial forecast on Excel or any spreadsheet demands technical expertise in accounting principles and financial modelling.
 Without a degree in finance and accounting and significant financial modelling experience, it's unlikely that the reader will fully trust your numbers.